jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 + Spikes or sudden change in error rate in logs
 + Saturation of memory utilization \>95% memory
 + Structural changes in traces

+For metrics, pattern recognition can rely on [feature-based time-series analysis](https://arxiv.org/abs/1709.08055) to identify interpretable insights of their structure.

 Patterns of interests are not always a synonym of an anomaly or a failure.
 Often, a pattern is associated with a probability that something is possibly wrong.
 By correlating patterns from multiple data sources, we increase